Uruguay opposition posts big win in presidential primaries

 Martinez said the country needed renovation, chance and unity “facing a more-than-challenging world”.

-Ernesto Talvi, the 62-year-old economist who will be the Colorado Party candidate, is a relative newcomer, though beat out more experienced rival Julio María Sanguinetti, an 83-year-old lawyer who has twice been president.
+Ernesto Talvi, the 62-year-old economist who will be the Colorado Party candidate, is a relative newcomer, though he beat out more experienced rival Julio María Sanguinetti, an 83-year-old lawyer who has twice been president.

 Polling data ahead of the Oct.
 27 election have previously suggested a close race between the Broad Front party and the National Party, with a likely run-off in November, which happens if there is no clear winner in the first round.

-Reporting by Eloisa Capurro; Writing by Adam Jourdan; Editing by Sandra Maler
+Reporting by Eloisa Capurro; Writing by Adam Jourdan; Editing by Sandra Maler, Kevin Liffey and Chizu Nomiyama